L.A. Confidential: Reception

 The Chicago Tribune said, "Ellroy is a master at juggling plot lines, using a stripped, spare noir style that hits like a cleaver but is honed like a scalpel".

 The Los Angeles Times gave a critical review, calling the novel "incontinent mayhem" with a plot "faster than a stray bullet and equally random."

 Kirkus Reviews described LA Confidential as "energetic, sprawling, and often stylistically irritating."

 The New York Times wrote that "the plotting becomes so tortuous and the narrative style so burdened by repetitive scenes of atrocious violence that the author compromises the truthfulness of his own vision."

 Adaptations

 Film

 The book was adapted for a 1997 film of the same name, directed and co-written by Curtis Hanson and starring Kevin Spacey, Russell Crowe, Guy Pearce, James Cromwell, Kim Basinger, David Strathairn and Danny DeVito.
 The film was universally acclaimed.
-It was nominated for nine Academy Awards; Kim Basinger won both a Golden Globe and an Academy Award for Best Supporting Actress for her performance in the film, while Curtis Hanson and Brian Helgeland won the Oscar for Best Adapted Screenplay.
+It was nominated for nine Academy Awards; Basinger won both a Golden Globe and an Academy Award for Best Supporting Actress for her performance in the film, while Hanson and Brian Helgeland won the Oscar for Best Adapted Screenplay.